megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Shared Utilities
-Shared Utilities in the zelt-stack-template consist of pure functions grouped by functionality, stored in `util.<util-name>.ts` files, that perform common operations without side effects or reliance on environment-specific APIs.
-They can be imported and used by both client and server code, promoting code reuse and maintaining consistency.
-Examples include route parameter utilities and time-related functions that work in both browser and Node.js environments.
+Shared utilities in the zelt-stack-template are pure functions grouped by functionality in `util.<util-name>.ts` files.
+They perform common operations without side effects or environment-specific dependencies, and can be used by both client and server code.
+This promotes code reuse and consistency, with examples like route parameter helpers and time-related functions that work in both browser and Node.js.

 ```typescript
 export const ONE_SECOND_IN_MS = 1000;